impress-org/givewp/readme.txt

 * Fix: Prevent a crash when the form is fixed recurring and donor choice.

 = 0.3.1: April 10th, 2023 =
-* Enhancmenet: Improvements to the welcome banner content.
+* Enhancement: Improvements to the welcome banner content.
 * Fix: Prevent a fatal error when activating without GiveWP already active.
 * Fix: Prevent errors from breaking the entire donation form.